Witiko/doctoral-thesis/main.md

 Using their representation, @lample2019deep trained a Transformer model to solve integrals, first-order differential equations, and second-order differential equations with significantly better results than commercial CAS such as Mathematica, MatLab, and Maple.
-Would the representation be equally successful in math information retrieval?

 ### Experiments